9 Substitutes for Quinoa Flour

 2. Oat Flour

-The second on our list is Oat flour, one of the great substitutes for quinoa flour.
+The second on our list is Oat flour, a great substitute for quinoa flour.
 This is mainly because it has a mild, slightly sweet taste and acts as a thickening agent.

-In baked goods that call for eggs and oil, you can use oat flour instead of one egg.
+You can use oat flour instead of one egg in baked goods that call for eggs and oil.
 Oat flour is also a great gluten-free substitute in gluten-free baking.

 One cup of oat flour will equal two cups of quinoa flour.
 However, it will yield different results, so adjust your recipe accordingly.